 Following a hearing on May 26, 2017, the judge rejected the temporary injunction, finding that the conditions for such injunction were not satisfied.
 On August 3, 2017, the Judge of the Preliminary Investigations (GIP) dismissed the investigation as to the position of two of the aforementioned employees, while, on December 28, 2017, the competent Judge for the Preliminary Hearing (GUP) proceeded with the indictment of the remaining employee and the former employee, as well as the Company.
-The next hearing is scheduled to take place on May 16, 2019.
+The next hearing is scheduled to take place on May 5, 2020 but it's likely to be suspended because of outbreak Covid-19.
 See "Business-Legal Proceedings-Pending Criminal investigation (Santobono-Pausilipon Public Health Agency of Napoli)".

 Furthermore, in December 2017 and January 2018, two current employees and a former one of the Company were served with a formal notice concerning the conclusion of the preliminary investigation (avviso di conclusione delle indagini preliminari) which led to an indictment (rinvio a giudizio) for one of the employees and a dismissal request of charges against the other one in relation to an investigation opened by the Office of the Public Prosecutor before the Court of Rome in relation to our participation in the FM4 Tender alleging obstruction of public tender (turbativa d'asta).
-The preliminary hearing is scheduled to take place on May 29, 2019.
+The competent Judge for the Preliminary Hearing (GUP) proceeded with the indictment one of the employee only and the next hearing is scheduled on May 5, 2020 but it's likely to be suspended because of outbreak Covid-19.
 However, Company cannot be held liable pursuant to LD 231 (as defined in "Business-Regulation") because the alleged charges fall outside of the application of such legislation vis-à-vis the Company.